guestdaniel/postertemplate/README.md

 As is quite obvious, the example poster is styled to match the University of Minnesota's color scheme, but this is easy to change via the following steps:
 1. Open ``beamerthemeconfposter.sty`` in a text editor and find "UNIVERSITY OF MINNESOTA COLORS".
 2. Replace the colors with your own choices, or add new definitions of your own colors.
 3. Replace every instance of UMNMaroon in ``beamerthemeconfposter.sty`` and ``poster.Rnw`` with your new colors as you see fit.
-In most places that use color names, it should be clear what he color is being used for.
+In most places that use color names, it should be clear what the color is being used for.
 4. Add your own logo into the poster directory, and replace "umnlogotemp" with the name of your logo file in ``beamerthemeconfposter.sty``